Skip to main content

 Professional Meetings

 The resident will attend Mountain States Conference.
-The resident may have the opportunity to attend the Society of Critical Care Medicine (SCCM) Critical Care Congress depending on the availability of department travel funds.
+The resident may have the opportunity to attend the Society of Critical Care Medicine (SCCM) Critical Care Congress and/or ASHP Midyear depending on the availability of department travel funds.

 Qualifications

 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience).
 Residents must have completed an accredited PGY1 pharmacy residency program.
-Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
+Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within 90 days of each program year.
 (The University of Utah Pharmacy residency programs do not sponsor visas.)

 Program Director